About Safer Gloucester

 Safer Gloucester Partnership has themed based action groups to tackle the issues of importance.

 Safer Gloucester Partnership’s vision is for people to be able to live, work or visit the Gloucester without fear for their own safety or the safety of others and to secure sustainable reductions in crime, anti-social behaviour and the fear of crime.

-The scanning document and plan are reviewed to ensure that we are focussing on the right priorities based on multi agency data analysis or crime and disorder intelligence and information and community consultation conducted through surveys, public events and the Local Police Teams.
+Safer Gloucester's strategy has been reviewed to ensure that we are focussing on the right priorities based on multi agency data analysis or crime and disorder intelligence and information and community consultation conducted through surveys, public events and the Local Police Teams.